 Let me give you an example.
 I posted a photo of some snake-skin skirt to the Instagram account after my boss approved it.
 The next day he messaged me that the photo is terrible and I quote: “The lady looks like a drug addict.”

 I almost lost my shit.
 It took several deep breaths until I could explain to him that I simply took the photo from his website as he told me to and I did not make her look like a drug addict, he choose that photo for his website himself.
-Obviously I did not get a reply to that.
+Obviously, I did not get a reply to that.

 My boss was never satisfied and neither was I.

-His main concern was that the account are not prospering the way he wanted to, the new followers were not increasing in the amount he expected them to and the genuine reach was poor.
+His main concern was that the account is not prospering the way he wanted to, the new followers were not increasing in the amount he expected them to and the genuine reach was poor.

 Well, how could it not when he took every measure possible to make my job impossible.